kthohr/optim/README.md

 * [Examples](#examples)
 * [Author and License](#author)

-## Status
+## Algorithms

-The library is actively maintained, and is still being extended.
-A list of algorithms includes:
+A list of currently available algorithms includes:

 * Broyden's Method (for root finding)
 * Newton's method, BFGS, and L-BFGS